Isn't it great that you can order from Whole Foods for delivery even though there isn't one even remotely close to where you live? How cool!

 I understand that tipping someone to hand you your muffin at your local coffee shop is mildly outrageous but food delivery drivers, including those who deliver your Whole Foods order are independent contractors who use their cars to deliver your order.
 And they go quite the distance to do so.

 Not every Whole Foods delivers and that's by design.
 This means that drivers often have to go into neighboring states to deliver.
-As you can imagine, the miles add up and so does wear and tear on their cars.
+As you can imagine, the miles add up and so does wear and tear on their cars and refuling is no joke either.

 OK now that we got some of the ranting out of the way, let's look at what goes into your Whole Foods order for delivery.